Code-Institute-Submissions/flask_book_review/readme.md

 For the sake of this project, this method for storing images has been kept, however in the future I would like to incorporate a system that would allow images to be stored locally.

 ## UX and UI
+My goals:

-I wanted to build a website that was simple and easy to manoeuvre through.
-I used Balsamiq to create wireframes in order to achieve this goal.
+    - Build a website that was simple and easy to manoeuvre through and understand,
+    - Allow users to easily reach their destination,

-I also created a mobile first website that was responsive in order to have a successful UX and UI.
+    - Create a mobile first website that was responsive,
+    - Have an appealing aesthetic.

+How was it achieved?
+    - I used Balsamiq to create wireframes in order to achieve this goal.
+    - Balsamiq allowed me to see how easy it was to see where everything was located, but also whether it was appealing for the user.
+    - Bootstrap column and row features allowed me to incorporate a mobile first design.

 ## Features

 * The CRUD process has been established in this project, allowing the user to create, read, update and delete books
     - Editing a book will allow it to be deleted if it has the 'delete_book = true' hidden value.
-* Search capability
+* Search filtering capability
-    - Users can search based on ratings and genre.
+    - Users can filter books based on ratings and genre.
     - Users can also see which fiction and non-fiction books are in the database.
 * Books are sorted;
     - Some based on author’s name, with others based on rating, depending on which page a user is on.
 * Used jQuery to add hover elements and add other aesthetic qualities.
-* Users can upload an image
+* Users can upload an image or website link:
-    - If the image hasn’t uploaded correctly they are asked if they would like to add a link to a website for the image.
-On the website I have used the Waterstones website as an example.
+    - If the image upload was successful then there won’t be any mention of a website link.
+If the image hasn’t uploaded correctly then the user is asked if they would like to add a link to a website for the image instead.
+On the website I have used the Waterstones website as an example for the Sherlock Holmes book.
     - If there is already a link to a website uploaded, then the message displayed will change and instead provide them with a link to this website.
+    - As is mentioned below in the features left to implement section, an alternative method to image uploading is something that I would like to feature in order to avoid such issues.
 * Interaction with users
     - When a user clicks on a book and has its full details displayed, if applicable, books with a similar genre will also be presented at the bottom of the page.
+* Used pagination for certain pages so there weren’t too many books displayed on one page.
+* I developed a genre category for books classified as ‘other’:
+    - This was identified as a need during the testing process.
+    - If users add a book with a genre that isn’t recognised as a pre-selected genre type for a fiction or non-fiction book then it will be categorised with a genre of ‘other’.
+        - i.e. A non-fiction book with a fiction genre or a fiction book with a non-fiction genre.

 ### Features left to implement

+* Breadcrumb navigation:
+    - So I can have more control over redirects i.e. after deleting a book I would like the user to be redirected to the page they previously were on.
 * I want to learn more about added security features for the backend and different types of validation that can be used in this context.
 * I would like to experiment with Javascript to see how it can further be used to enhance the usability of a website.
 * Develop username capabilities.
 * Allow users to comment on books, and leave their own reviews.
+* Create a better method for image storage:
-* Experiment with other ways users can add images in order to make it easier, and not having to rely on the correct image url being uploaded.
+    - Experiment with other ways users can add images in order to make it easier and accurate without having to rely on the correct image url being uploaded.
+This will also prevent broken images on the website.
+    - Develop a method to store images locally, therefore gaining control.
 * I would like to experiment with AJAX, such as applying functions without having the page reload.
-* Develop a method to store images locally, therefore gaining control.

 ## Methods used